Wandering bulldog rescued by LIRR crew

 Bulldog found wandering near tracks on East End rescued by LIRR crew

-A bulldog found wandering by the Long Island Rail Road tracks was rescued by a train crew that stopped and was able to persuade him to board, an LIRR spokeswoman said on Saturday.
+A bulldog found wandering by the Long Island Rail Road tracks was rescued by a train crew that stopped and was able to persuade the canine to board, an LIRR spokeswoman said Saturday.

-Photographs taken by the train crew show the bulldog, later reunited with this owner, relaxing on a seat, and happily posing with the train crew.
+Photographs taken by the train crew show the bulldog, later reunited with his owner, relaxing on a seat and happily posing with the train crew.

 "He had gotten away from his owner; the conductor saw him walking along the tracks, and they were able to stop the train and get the dog on the train," an LIRR spokeswoman said.